 “The devil is always in the detail.
 You learn the art of conceptualising and writing everything down, and this streamlines your thought process.
 Finally, executing and measuring your activities.”

-Some of his leadership principles that he continues to operate by were learned during his time in the corporate environment.
-Today Cha leads his own team of over 1,000 people.
+Some of the leadership principles that he continues to operate by were learned during his time in the corporate environment.
+Today Cha leads his team of over 1,000 people.

 Cha is equally passionate about developing entrepreneurship on the continent and sees it as the solution to youth unemployment and economic growth.
 Not surprisingly he describes himself as an entrepreneurship advocate.